SamSverko/dev-learning/postgresql.md

 * In PSQL: `SELECT DISTINCT city FROM weather` Duplicate rows will be removed from query result.

+* In PSQL: `SELECT DISTINCT [column-name] FROM [table-name]` The `DISTINCT` clause is used in the `SELECT` statement to remove duplicate rows from a result set.
+The `DISTINCT` clause keeps one row for each group of duplicates.
+The `DISTINCT` clause can be used on one or more columns of a table.

 ### Joins between tables

 * A query that accesses multiple rows of the same or different tables at one time is called a _join_ query.